adamedx/autographps/README.md

 ----

 **PoshGraph** is a PowerShell-based CLI for exploring the [Microsoft Graph](https://graph.microsoft.io/).
-It can be thought of as a command-line analog of the browser-based [Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer).
+It can be thought of as a command-line analog to the browser-based [Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer).

 The project is in the earliest stages of development and almost but not quite yet ready for collaborators.